TERMS · GLOSSARY OF THE FRAMEWORK

 Primary sources

-• Huangdi Neijing (Yellow Emperor's Classic of Internal Medicine, ~200 BCE compiled) — the foundational document.
-Still the basis of traditional Chinese medicine.
+• Huangdi Neijing (Yellow Emperor's Classic of Internal Medicine, compiled ca. 1st century BCE; final recension 8th century CE) — the foundational document.
+Still the basis of traditional Chinese medicine. — Veith translation, Internet Archive

 • Mantak Chia, Healing Love Through the Tao — the most systematic accessible English rendering